organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 #### Request Specs for Creating New Voices

 What does a user have to do in order to create a new Voice?
-The general steps will probably be the folloiwng: Go to the home page, click on New Voice link, fill in the form, and be redirected to the show page with all the information.
+The general steps will probably be the following: Go to the home page, click on New Voice link, fill in the form, and be redirected to the show page with all the information.
 Capybara can simulate the actions like so

 **_spec/features/voice\_request\_spec.rb_**